doronnahum/react-generic/README.md

 # react-generic
-With react-generic you can print quickly a -<br />
+With react-generic you can print quickly a Field, Table, Form<br />
 1. GenericField- Input Field With Edit Mode InLine/Popup for numbers of fields Type: <br />
     1.1 String - With Validate.<br />
     1.2 Number- With Validate.<br />